 So, what do we mean when we say IDE?

 Inclusion- Inclusion refers to the action of including everyone within our group structure.
 This includes the behaviours, values and social norms that people in our team use.

 Diversity- Women, people from diverse racial and ethnic backgrounds, LGBTIQ+ and non-binary people, neuro-diverse people, people from lower socioeconomic backgrounds and people with disabilities are often underrepresented and subject to prejudice in tech workplaces.
 To be diverse means to increase the representation of underrepresented groups in our workplace.
-At Human, we are constantly refining the tools that we will use to measure and keep ourselves accountable in this regard.
+At Human Health, we are constantly refining the tools that we will use to measure and keep ourselves accountable in this regard.

 Equity- Equality is giving everyone the same opportunity, therefore equity is giving people the resources they need to have the same experiences as others in our workplace.
 We understand that not everyone starts in the same position, so we want to level the playing field.

 And, what do we mean when we say A?